Klasse-Digitale-Grafik/tutorials/SCSS.md

   "white": $white,
   "blue": $blue
 );
-/* loop through all colors and create classes like .black .text-black */
+/* loop through all colors and create classes like .black and .text-black */
 @each $color, $value in $colors {
   .#{$color} {
     background-color: $value;